 The final step is to reassemble everything and give the Glide Crisscross a test run.
 Grab some boards and a hand plane and give it a go.
-The knob is handy for spinning the vise quickly for rapid and gross adjustments.
-But for repetitive clamping and unclamping of similar thickness workpieces---edge jointing panels or cutting numerous tenons for door frames for example--grasping the rim of the handwheel and giving the vise about a quarter to half turn is all that's necessary to open the jaw and regrip.
+The knobs are very handy for spinning the vise quickly for rapid and gross adjustments.
+But for repetitive clamping and unclamping of similar thickness workpieces---edge jointing panels or cutting numerous tenons for door frames for example--grasping one knob or the rim of the handwheel and giving the vise about a 1/3 turn is all that's necessary to open the jaw and regrip.
+With knobs at each 120 degree location, you will always have a knob within easy reach at the top of the wheel, anywhere between the 10 o'clock and 2 o'clock positions.
 Experiment with how much force is really necessary to hold your workpiece securely.
-You'll find it's much less than you initially think, making workholding even more effortless as you learn to use the Glide Crisscross.
+You'll find it's much less than you initially think, making workholding even more effortless as you learn to use the Glide.